codefellows/code-of-conduct/README.md

 - Harassing photography or recording, including logging online activity for harassment purposes
 - Sustained disruption of discussion
 - Unwelcome sexual attention, including gratuitous or off-topic sexual images or behavior
-- Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
+- Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others, or excessive teasing after a request to stop
 - Continued one-on-one communication after requests to cease
 - Deliberate “outing” of any aspect of a person’s identity without their consent, except as necessary to protect others from intentional abuse
 - Publication of non-harassing private communication
+- Sabotage of someone else's work or intentionally hindering someone else's performance

 We encourage everyone to participate and are committed to building a community for all.
 Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.
 Whenever a participant has made a mistake, we expect them to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and to do our best to right the wrong.

 ## Examples